The European Union (excluding the UK) is the third largest ecommerce market in the world, with total online retail sales of $412 billion annually.

 Ozon was founded in 1998 as an online bookstore, quickly expanding into CDs and DVDs and later adding clothing, electronics and other product categories.
 Although Ozon had an early start in ecommerce, it has been relatively slow to expand compared to the other marketplaces listed in this article, due to the slow take up of online shopping in Russia.

 Russia has a large population and 100 million internet users.
-Annual online sales are estimated at $27 billion, making Russia the tenth largest ecommerce market in the world.
-However, online retail only accounts for 5% of total retail sales, largely due to a lack of trust in online payments, delivery services and even the retailers themselves.
+Annual online sales are estimated at $24 billion, making Russia the twelfth largest ecommerce market in the world.
+However, online retail accounts for a small proportion of total retail sales, largely due to a lack of trust in online payments, delivery services and even the retailers themselves.

 In recent years, attitudes to ecommerce have started to change.
-Ozon has benefited from this, with sales increasing by 93% to $1.1 billion in 2019 and growing even more strongly during the coronavirus pandemic.
+Ozon has benefited from this, with GMV increasing to $2.7 billion in 2020.
 Russia’s enormous size, 11 different time zones, and variable logistics are further challenges to the adoption of online shopping, but a young population and lockdown measures may be enough to overcome these barriers.
-Ozon now has 8 million regular customers, 64 million monthly visits, and over 11,000 sellers.
+Ozon now has 14 million active buyers, 86 million monthly visits, and approximately 45,000 sellers.

 Selling to Russia will be a daunting prospect for many businesses, but Ozon has a cross-border program which aims to make the process straightforward.
 Sellers can ship directly to Russian buyers and receive payment in US dollars or euros, with English-speaking support from Ozon and no VAT obligations.